rijumarwah/llmfatigue/README.md

 ## About

-Autoregressive language models degrade during long-horizon generation — producing repetitive text, losing instruction adherence, and exhibiting unstable entropy.
+Autoregressive language models degrade during long-horizon generation, producing repetitive text, losing instruction adherence, and exhibiting unstable entropy.
 This isn't a rare edge case; it's a structural property of how transformer decoders operate over extended sequences.

 We formalize this as **cognitive fatigue**: a measurable, within-run deterioration in instruction adherence, representation stability, and predictive calibration.
-We operationalize it through three lightweight inference-time signals — prompt attention decay, embedding drift, and entropy deviation — and aggregate them into the **Fatigue Index (FI)**, a normalized, model-agnostic diagnostic computable token-by-token at inference time without retraining.
+We operationalize it through three lightweight inference-time signals: prompt attention decay, embedding drift, and entropy deviation, and aggregate them into the **Fatigue Index (FI)**, a normalized, model-agnostic diagnostic computable token-by-token at inference time without retraining.

 The key insight: fatigue has internal signatures detectable in attention patterns, hidden states, and output distributions *before* text quality visibly degrades.
 This makes it possible to monitor reliability online and intervene in time.

 This research program spans:
 - A **full paper** (ICML 2026) formalizing the theory, axioms, and empirical validation across nine models
-- An **interactive demo** (AAAI 2026) — Chatsparent — that surfaces fatigue in real time and enables retrain-free interventions
+- An **interactive demo** (AAAI 2026) Chatsparent, that surfaces fatigue in real time and enables retrain-free interventions

 ---